OpenVoiceOS/ovos-stt-server-plugin/readme.md

 ## Public servers

+public server status page can be found at https://github.com/OpenVoiceOS/status

 the default public servers run [Whisper](https://github.com/OpenVoiceOS/ovos-stt-plugin-fasterwhisper), but [Nemo](https://github.com/NeonGeckoCom/neon-stt-plugin-nemo) is also available

 - https://stt.smartgic.io/nemo/stt

-**Warning** there are associated risk with using a public server, read my previous blog post [The Trust Factor in Public Servers](https://jarbasal.github.io/blog/2023/10/14/the-trust-factor-in-public-servers.html)
+**Warning** there are associated risk with using a public server, read Jarbas blog post [The Trust Factor in Public Servers](https://jarbasal.github.io/blog/2023/10/14/the-trust-factor-in-public-servers.html)

-public server status page can be found at https://github.com/OpenVoiceOS/status

 ## Docker